MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/app-onboarding.md

 When creating a policy, if the relevant Microsoft Entra ID's conditional policy is missing, an alert will appear, both during the policy creation process and upon saving the policy.

-**Note:** To ensure that this policy runs as expected, we recommend checking the Microsoft Entra Conditional Access policies created in Entra ID.
+**Note:** To ensure that this policy runs as expected, we recommend checking the Microsoft Entra Conditional Access policies created in Microsoft Entra ID.
 You can see the full Microsoft Entra Conditional Access policies list in a banner on the create policy page.

 :::image type="content" source="media/caac-app-onboarding/recommendation.png" alt-text="Screenshot of the recommendation shown in the portal.":::